 * * *

 Ascension was on few tourist trails in the late twenty-third century.
-The planet was a bleak, hostile place with a largely poisonous atmosphere that had little going for it other than the weird native flora and fauna that flourished in the Tatrill Sea and the deep canyons of the Eden Ravines.
-The small scientific station at Kirchel, high in the New Malverns, had been established by the Que Qiao Corporation to examine the strange bacteria that thrived in the rocky cracks of the snow-capped peaks.
-The research at Kirchel and elsewhere on Ascension had led to several lucrative medical applications, which in turn had made many of those at the Que Qiao planetary headquarters at Bradbury Heights extremely rich.
+The planet was a bleak, hostile place with a largely poisonous atmosphere that had little going for it other than the weird native flora and fauna that flourished in the Tatrill Sea and deep canyons of the Eden Ravines.
+The small scientific-research station at Kirchel, high in the New Malverns, had been established by the Que Qiao Corporation to examine the strange bacteria that thrived in the cracked rocks of the snow-capped peaks.
+Findings at Kirchel and elsewhere on Ascension had led to several lucrative medical applications, which in turn had made many of those at the Que Qiao planetary headquarters at Bradbury Heights extremely rich.
 With wealth came arrogance and when a scheme was mooted to recreate an Alpine ski resort at Kirchel, ecological considerations were swiftly forgotten as the idea gained favour with all those who had money to burn.

-The original research station, a relic of early missions to Barnard's Star, was a small concrete dome barely a hundred metres wide with few concessions to comfort.
-The ski resort next door was a stark contrast, built beneath a new dome of steel and glass that at a kilometre wide was as large as that of Ascension's capital city and spaceport of Newbrum.
+The original research station, a relic of early missions to Barnard’s Star, was a small concrete dome barely a hundred metres wide with few concessions to comfort.
+The ski resort next door, in a stark contrast of ambition, lay beneath a new dome of steel and glass that at a kilometre wide was as large as that of Ascension’s capital city and spaceport of Newbrum.
 Inside the new dome the terrain had been landscaped in the manner of a picturesque mountain valley, complete with cascading streams fed by melt-water from the snow-capped slopes outside.
-Hardy fast-growing conifers had been imported from Earth at great expense, though not in sufficient numbers to create the desired forest ambience and so holographic trees had been used to fill in the gaps until new saplings could be grown from seed.
+Hardy fast-growing conifers had been imported from Earth at great expense, though not in sufficient numbers to create the desired forest ambience and so holographic trees had been used to fill the gaps until new saplings could be grown from seed.

 The older dwellings within the resort were made of concrete, sculpted and coloured to look like log cabins, but wealthier residents had recently started importing the genuine article from Scandinavia, making Kirchel’s simple wooden houses some of the most expensive real estate in the five systems.
 The actual ski slopes lay outside the dome and were regarded as the ultimate thrill for winter sports fanatics, for they were notoriously treacherous even before the need to wear a pressure suit and oxygen mask was taken into consideration.
 Kirchel was for the rich; its ski slopes were for the insane.

-Officer Janus, the bored middle-aged security guard patrolling the deserted lanes of the sleeping resort, was nearing the end of his evening shift.
-Nothing much ever happened in Kirchel and it had long been the practice to leave the night watch in the hands of the sentry robots.
-He paused near the small stone footbridge at the foot of the valley and turned to look back at the darkened cabins nestling amongst the trees.
-Other than the gurgle of the stream below the bridge, the gentle rustle of trees as they swayed in the breeze from the life-support air vents and the murmur of music from the nearby clubhouse, all was quiet.
+Officer Janus, a bored middle-aged security guard patrolling the deserted lanes of the sleepy resort, was nearing the end of his evening shift.
+Nothing much ever happened in Kirchel and it had long been the practice to leave the night watch in the hands of sentry robots.
+He paused near the small stone footbridge at the foot of the valley and looked back at the darkened cabins nestling amongst the trees.
+Other than the gurgle of the stream below the bridge, the gentle rustle of trees in the breeze from the life-support air vents and the murmur of music from the nearby clubhouse, all was quiet.
 The hush was promptly shattered as a group of raucous young men emerged from the club, singing at the top of their voices.
-The song was Forever Christmas, which was currently being played to death on many a youth-orientated music holovid show due to its gloomy lyrics and disparaging view of festivities.
+The song was Forever Christmas, which was currently being played to death on many a youth-orientated music holovid show due to its sarcastic lyrics and disparaging view of festivities.
 Janus cringed as he heard their discordant harmonies: